 Whichever nuts you decide to integrate into your daily lifestyle, it needs to be sustainable for you in taste, nutrition, and cost.
 The flavor of pecans is preferred to walnuts because it is so lightly sweet and familiar, but the health benefits have not been touted as much as the walnuts.
 Nutrition has to account for flavor, not just health benefits, right?

 To keep all of the powerful nutrients intact, it is recommended to consume tree nuts in their raw form to avoid harm that may occur in the heating process.
 In order to do so, I recommend plain, fresh Texas pecan halves or chopped pecan pieces, whether in-shell or shelled.
-Although, the majority of nutrients are retained in heating processes except for B vitamins; eating toasted pecans is better for you than eating no pecans because of the plethora of nutrients still bioavailable!
+Although, the majority of nutrients are retained in heating processes except for B vitamins; eating toasted pecans is better for you than not eating any pecans because of the plethora of nutrients still available!
 Heated pecan nuts include toasted pecans, roasted pecans, and candied pecans.